 The Total Transformation

-If a wig is a bit too much, take baby steps, with something like the Luxe Half Wig from Hair Rehab London (from £199).
+If a full wig is a bit too much, take baby steps, with something like the Luxe Half Wig from Hair Rehab London (from £199).
 Applied half way back from the front of the face, the Luxe Half Wig hides your own shorter hair underneath using a ‘comb, cap and grip’ design.
 But keep your own hair loose around your face to keep it all looking natural.
 There’s also the Hair Dress (£77.25 – pictured left) from Balmain Paris Hair Couture, which gets you from everyday to elegant in a mere five minutes.
 It has a cool ombre vibe (the shades are named after global cities – we want the LA!) and simply pop the hair on your crown up in a bun for a mo, place the Hair Dress over the top onto your head, and then release your bun and brush it all through to blend.
 So simple, yet so stunning!